menu iconknow your dna logosearch icon

 • Being born prematurely or with a very low birth weight

-• Difficult childbirth that deprives the baby’s brain of oxygen
+• Difficult childbirth that deprives the babyโ€™s brain of oxygen

 Why is It Important to Know Your Family Health History?

-Autistic spectrum disorders tend to run in the family.
-If a family member has autism, it’s likely that you have autism or will have an autistic child.
+When it comes to the inheritance of autism, it’s proven that autistic spectrum disorders tend to run in the family.
+If a family member has autism, itโ€™s likely that you have autism or will have an autistic child.

 Doctors aware of this family history can screen everyone (including unaffected family members) and identify autistic individuals.

-Since affected children don’t always show signs of autism, screening ensures they are diagnosed and treated as soon as possible.
+Since affected children donโ€™t always show signs of autism, screening ensures they are diagnosed and treated as soon as possible.
+Children with autism may only exhibit signs later in life, and some of them may be mild and unnoticeable.

 People who are planning a pregnancy or who are already pregnant can take this information to a doctor.
 The doctor will use it to determine your likelihood of having autistic children.